KHZ-INTL/Wallpaper_changer/README.md

 # Wallpaper_changer
 A python script that sets the wallpaper from randomly selected images, from defined folder.
 Also able to search for specific wallpaper and set it when you need to.
-It can filter for images that have or should'nt have words, keyword in image file name, utilising the grep program.
+It can filter for images that have or shouldn't have words, keyword in image file name, utilising the grep program.

 Also able to set wallpapers based on time, using --time option.
 If Local time &lt; 4PM, wallpaper is selected from: with "day" in filename.
 Appropriately for night.
 It was developed to be run periodically with crontab.